Klipper3d/klipper/docs/Config_Reference.md

 [stepper_c]

 # The delta_calibrate section enables a DELTA_CALIBRATE extended
-# g-code command that can calibrate the tower endstop positions and
+# G-Code command that can calibrate the tower endstop positions and
 # angles.
 [delta_calibrate]
 radius: